GNOME/blueprint-compiler/docs/reference/diagnostics.rst

 child_not_accepted
 ------------------
-The parent class does not have child widgets (it does not implement `Gtk.Buildable <https://docs.gtk.org/gtk4/iface.Buildable.html>`_ and is not a subclass of `Gio.ListStore <https://docs.gtk.org/gio/class.ListStore.html>`_).
+The parent class does not have child objects (it does not implement `Gtk.Buildable <https://docs.gtk.org/gtk4/iface.Buildable.html>`_ and is not a subclass of `Gio.ListStore <https://docs.gtk.org/gio/class.ListStore.html>`_).
 Some classes use properties instead of children to add widgets.
 Check the parent class's documentation.

 .. _Diagnostic conversion_error: